 Which method is mostly used in Thailand?

-The majority of Thai foot massage therapists use the stick to some degree, for one thing because it is easier for them, and also to access certain points more precisely.
+The majority of Thai foot massage therapists use the stick to some degree.
+Why?
+For one thing, because it is easier for them, and also to access certain points more precisely.

-There are also foot massage shops where the sticks are never used and where therapists are trained to use their hands very effectively and without stressing them.
+There are also foot massage shops where the sticks are never used.
+That’s where therapists are trained to use their hands very effectively and without stressing them.

-My policy has always been to only go to the non-stick foot massage shops, if possible, or at least to ask the therapist to not use the stick on my feet.
+My preference has always been to only go to non-stick foot massage shops, if possible.
+If I cannot find one, at least I ask the therapist to not use the stick on my feet.

 Foot massage: feeling versus therapeutic effect

-Often the argument is that there is more therapeutic effect with the stick.
-In my experience as a long-time teacher of Thai Massage and Thai Foot Massage this is not necessarily true.
+Often the argument is that there is a more therapeutic effect with the stick.
+In my experience as a long-time teacher of Thai Massage and Thai Foot Massage, this is not necessarily true.

 The therapeutic effect does not come from just pressing harder and deeper.
 It is a misconception that therapeutic effect equals intensity of pressure, especially if this pressure is painful.